 or the MTD contour .

-such as the continual reassessment method (CRM) [6, 7].
+designs, such as the continual reassessment method (CRM) [6,

-- Windows 7 SP1 (but may work on later versions of Windows as well, although this has not been tested)
+- Windows 10 (may work on earlier versions of Windows as well, although this is not supported)

 If any required software component is absent from your system, the installation process will install it.